 GuideRails is one of the most advanced and effective stability systems available in support shoes today, thanks to its smart, responsive design.
 Unlike traditional stability features that often feel rigid or bulky, GuideRails are subtly integrated along both the lateral and medial sides, sitting just above the midsole like invisible bumpers.

 Their job?
 To gently keep your stride in check without interfering when you don’t need them.
-When your foot lands in a neutral position, you won’t even notice they’re there.
-But the moment your stride begins to deviate—like excessive inward or outward rolling—they activate, providing targeted support to keep your knees, hips, and ankles properly aligned.
+When your foot strikes the ground in a neutral position, you won’t even be aware of their presence.
+But the moment your stride begins to deviate, like excessive inward or outward rolling, they activate, providing targeted support to keep your knees, hips, and ankles properly aligned.

 In-Depth Review of Nike Running Shoes